 Then we’ll go into our Facebook Audience Manager and create a retargeting pixel called “The Comfortable Close Sales Script LM”.

-This is also the name of the lead magnet or content upgrade we’ve created which we want people to take next in our funnel.
+This is also the name of the lead magnet or information upgrade we’ve created which we want people to take next in our funnel.

 We’ll set the retargeting audience to only show to people who have been to that post and only show them for 7 days after they have visited.